 This is a hearty, satiating stew that will help get you through a cold winter day.
 The base is roasted and pureed cabbage and parsnip, which both have plenty of flavor.
 Then there are chunks of rutabaga, turnip, and carrot.
 Sometimes I also add potatoes, although I did not for this batch.
 The stew is

+Check out my Gift Guide for the person in your life who loves good food, small joys, and being cozy.
 Koginut squash is a gorgeous cross between a pumpkin and a butternut.
 They have beautiful golden skin, and bright orange flesh.
-They are very sweet like butternut, but not as much of a pain to prep.
-I really enjoy roasting them because you can eat the skins much like delicata squash.
-Here they are topped
+They are very sweet like butternut, but not as much of a pain to

 Duck confit is succulent, rich and tender.
 While it seems fancy, it ‘s incredibly easy to make.
 It just takes a little time.
 Here I pair it with a simple salad of roasted squash and arugula.
 The acidity of the vinegar and pepperiness of the arugula balance the fattiness of the duck.
 Duck confit was